-- To promote and provide pupils with learning and understanding about the physical and natural environment in which they live, the universe and life itself and the structure and function of their own bodies.
+- To promote and provide pupils with learning and understanding about the physical and natural environment in which they live, the universe and life its self and the structure and function of their own bodies.

 - Incorporate opportunities to utilise ICT in scientific contexts.

 - To promote understanding of how science is applied and relevant in everyday and technological contexts.

 - To portray science in a manner that takes account of and promotes an appreciation of the issues of sustainable development, environmental impact of technology, morals and ethics, interdependency, biodiversity and conservation.
 To foster a positive and caring attitude towards living creatures and the environment.

 - To develop pupils’ abilities to interpret, analyse, evaluate and communicate scientific evidence and concepts.

 - To develop and use scientific vocabulary to describe and explain the behaviour of living things, materials and processes.

 - To use standard measures and appropriate units.

 - To record and present information systematically using tables, drawings, charts, diagrams and graphs.